17 Chrome Extension Success Stories

 Arthur Backouche (from Sydney, New South Wales, Australia) started COLDINBOX about 3 years ago.

 Hello Starter Story readers!
 Mohamed Hassen Mami and I, Arthur Backouche, built an amazing tool to send bulk invitations on Linkedin with Personalized messages: Coldinbox.

 - On my side, I’m a Digital Marketing Manager based in Sydney, Australia, and my journey is to evangelizing brands on the Internet.

 2. GMass, Inc. ($5.4M/year)

-Ajay Goel (from Dayton, Ohio, USA) started GMass, Inc. about 7 years ago.
+Ajay Goel (from Dayton, Ohio, USA) started GMass, Inc. over 7 years ago.